kobingo/kogame.js/README.md

 Kogame.js
 =========
 Framework for creating games with HTML5 and JavaScript.
-Currently in beta and many things can change between releases.
+Currently in beta.

 Features
 --------